sarupbanskota/WIP2Slack/README.md

-# Sync WIP completed todos to your Slack channel
+# Sync today's WIP completed todos to your Slack channel

 :one: [Setup an incoming webhook](https://my.slack.com/services/new/incoming-webhook) and note your `Incoming webhook URL`.
 You can choose which channel to post to in this step.
-Whichever your boss isn't part of, *obviously*.
+If you've got multiple project channels you want to post to, you could setup multiple incoming hooks.

 :two: [Obtain your `WIP private API key` URL](https://wip.chat/api) from the API page.

-:three: Determine your User ID - first complete a todo, then [visit the GraphiQL instance](https://wip.chat/graphiql).
+:three: Determine your WIP User ID - first complete a todo, then [visit the GraphiQL instance](https://wip.chat/graphiql).
 Type in the following and you should see your name at the top:
 ```js
 {
   todos {